-Galvanized roofing is steel that has been specially coated with zinc to protect it from rust and corrosion.
+Galvanized roof panels are composed of steel that has been specially coated with zinc to protect it from rust and corrosion.
 It is a long-lasting material that can be painted for a better appearance than the basic shiny metal.
-It typically comes in one of two styles, corrugated with alternating ridges and valleys or standing seam with wide flat areas and structural upright sections.
-Installation techniques are similar, but corrugated panels overlap at edges, and standing seams interlock.
+It typically comes in one of two styles: corrugated roofing with alternating ridges and valleys, or standing seam with wide flat areas and structural upright sections.
+Installation techniques for both styles are similar, but corrugated panels overlap at edge whereas standing seams interlock.

 Prepare the roof with "strip sheathing," 1-by-4-inch boards nailed horizontally across roof rafters.
 These are typically spaced about 24 inches apart, but check local building codes for specific installation.
 Install filler strips or drip edging on eaves and edges to cover gaps between the sheathing and the metal panels; these metal strips should come with the roofing, shaped to conform to the roof panels.
 Use galvanized nails with a hammer to install edging and filler strips.

-Install the first panel at one bottom corner.
-Fasten it with galvanized screws with plastic washer caps, using a screw gun.
-Place the first screw at the outside bottom edge, add screws at the other edge and the top of the panel to secure it and finish fastening it with screws about 24 inches apart; consult specific recommendations of the manufacturer for screw placement.
-Put screws in flat or valley areas, tight against the wood sheathing.
+Install the first galvanized roof panel at one bottom corner.
+Fasten it with galvanized screws with plastic washer caps by using a screw gun.
+Place the first screw at the outside bottom edge, add screws at the other edge and the top of the panel to secure it, and finish fastening it with screws about 24 inches apart.
+Consult specific recommendations of the manufacturer for screw placement.
+Put screws in flat or valley areas so that they lay tight against the wood sheathing.

 Add a second panel.
 Overlap corrugated roofing panels by one ridge and one valley; secure the second panel with screws through both pieces.
 Slide the flat edge of a standing seam panel into the slot on the seam of the other panel; standing seams interlock much like tongue-and-groove lumber, with one panel fitting into the other to provide a solid connection without overlapping